 In March 2002 Mark Power spent ten memorable days aboard the Finnish icebreakers, Kontio and Fennica.
 These huge and powerful vessels assisted international shipping to reach ports in the northern section of the Bay of Bothnia, across seas which were often frozen for six months of the year, although this could be changing; in late 2017, the area experienced particularly thin ice cover, with rivers and lakes leading from Vaasa to Lappeenranta only just freezing despite it being mid-winter.
 And just recently, the MET office predicted that the Arctic could be seasonally ice-free in under 30 years.

-A new book by Another Place, a website-turned-publisher specially focused on contemporary landscape photography, has turned Power’s project into a new book.
+Another Place, a website-turned-publisher specially focused on contemporary landscape photography, has made Power’s project into a book.
 “I was very much thinking of landscape in the widest sense,” explains Another Place’s editor and publisher Iain Sarjeant.
 “Work which explores our relationship with a place, whether at a local level or a much bigger scale.”

 Sarjeant has long been an admirer of Mark Power’s photography, and Icebreaker had been one body of work he had mentally earmarked as having the potential to work wonderfully as a printed publication.
 “As it is quite a small body of work, I felt it was well suited to being produced as a small photobook.”